Central Security Forces: History

 Following the 1973 Arab Israeli War between Egypt and Israel – then settling the 1973 & 1974 Ceasefire agreements; the 1979 Egyptian–Israeli Peace Treaty was signed and the subsequent Israeli withdrawal from the rest of Sinai Peninsula occurred.
 The Treaty stipulated the Egyptian government refrain from deploying regular Egyptian Armed Forces units in the eastern part of Sinai that directly border Israel (Zone "C").
 The Egyptian government then tasked the Central Security Forces to take up the task.
-The CSF force deployed is effectively a motorised light infantry force without the heavy weapons and equipment.
+The CSF force deployed is effectively a motorized light infantry force without the heavy weapons and equipment.

 In 1986, hundreds of third category, low ranking, CSF personnel (soldiers) staged a four-day mutiny, in the Egyptian Conscription Riot.
 The riot was a reaction to the spread of false rumours among its conscripts that their (three-year) conscription time will be extended by a year.
 The insurrection was suppressed by the Egyptian Army.
 They rampaged through the suburb of Giza burning some hotels and shops in tourist areas.
 They also burned dozens of cars and buses.
 Over 20,000 conscripts were dismissed from service with no benefits, and the agitators received correctional punishment after being tried before State Security Court for arson, violent riots, and insubordination according to penal code.
 Some reports related that mutiny to a conspiracy against the Minister of Interior in charge by then (Gen. Ahmed Roshdy) due to his policies.
 After the suppression the government promised to overhaul the force by raising its entry standards, increasing payment and bettering living conditions in their camps.

 The Egyptian government subsequently came to rely on the CSF to quell any source of instability within the country and to uphold the emergency laws imposed on Egypt since the 1981 assassination of the President of Egypt, Anwar Sadat.
 The CSF was especially deployed to tackle armed Islamist insurgents.
 From the 1990s onwards, CSF has become operationally coordinated with the State Security, meaning CSF units can be ordered to deploy by State Security officers, and has been called the "battering ram of State Security".

 Organization & Equipment

-The CSF is headed by a Director General, who is a 3-star Police General of the Interior Ministry, and is organised as follows:
+The CSF is headed by a Director General, who is a 3-star Police General of the Interior Ministry, and is organized as follows: